Sistema Brasileiro de Televisão: 2000s

-The SBT began the decade investing in movies, broadcasting a package of Disney (now affiliated with TV Globo) and Time Warner productions (the latter promoted in a one-hour network block).
-In 2001, the controversial reality show Casa dos Artistas, accused by many of being a copy of Endemol's Big Brother, marked the first time SBT led the Sunday-night ratings, aside from its Domingo Legal program becoming no.1 in the Sunday afternoon ratings.
+SBT began the decade investing in movies, broadcasting a package of Disney (later moved to TV Globo) and Warner Bros. productions (the latter promoted in a one-hour network block).
+In 2001, the controversial reality show Casa dos Artistas, accused by many of being a copy of Endemol's Big Brother, marked the first time SBT led the Sunday-night ratings, aside from its Domingo Legal program becoming number one in the Sunday afternoon ratings.

-Since 2003, with the ratings advances of RecordTV and Rede Bandeirantes, the SBT's ratings have declined.
+Since 2003, with the ratings advances of Record and Rede Bandeirantes, SBT's ratings have declined.
 Two events that year marked the beginning of its problems: